kmlawson/skills-in-transnational-history/seminars.md

 1. If you haven't already done so, please try to **download and attempt to install [QGIS](http://www.qgis.org/en/site/forusers/download.html)**.
 If you have problems, please make note of what issues appear and bring them in.

 *General Tips Regarding Installation Problems:* Many of the multi platform open source applications out there these days make use of Java.
 Sometimes the version of Java pre-installed on your laptop (or, indeed, not installed or active) will be the key problem for getting the application to function smoothly.
 Installing or updating the appropriate Java version can often fix these issues.
 Also, if you find yourself presented with unusual error messages, searching google with a large part or all of the error message in quotation marks will often lead you to bulletin boards where people have faced similar issues and tried different steps to resolve the issue (though *please* evaluate recommended instructions on random bulletin boards with great care and ensure your machine is backed up before trying anything too elaborate!).
 The website [Stack Exchange](https://stackexchange.com/) often has useful discussions that address software issue.
+The [PC Classrooms](https://www.st-andrews.ac.uk/classrooms/) on campus should have QGIS 3.x installed and you may use them for your project work.

-2. Using the Moodle, accessible via the module [MMS](http://mms.st-andrews.ac.uk/), **sign up to do two five minute non-assessed presentations** (not a minute more!) each on the "application" texts (one student per text) in the *Reading Selection* list below.
+2. Using the Moodle, accessible via the module [MMS](http://mms.st-andrews.ac.uk/), **sign up to do two 3-5 minute non-assessed presentations** (not a minute more!) each on the "application" texts (one student per text) in the *Reading Selection* list below.
 These presentations will be given Week 1, Week 2, Week 3, or Week 4 (3 out of these 4 weeks).
 In addition, sign up for a third text which you will prepare a handout for, but not actually present on.

     * **Make a handout about each of the three texts** (two of which you will also present on) which is on a single or double-sided page.
 Submit the digital file for the handout as a PDF to the module Moodle for everyone's access before the class day that you will present on (the third text can be submitted anytime before week 4), and bring a printed copy for each student and tutor.
 On the handout: At the top of the handout put a full citation of the text followed by a short paragraph summarizing the argument and main features of the text.
 In a series of bullet points provide a brief outline or elaboration of points you will raise in your short spoken presentation, but not a verbatim text of the presentation - use this opportunity to practice the art of using a handout to complement your presentation, rather than stealing your listeners' attention by replacing it completely.
     * In the presentation **comment on the way that GIS or mapping was used** in the text. **Comment on what data was used for the project and what kind of effort might have been involved in preparing it** for GIS. **Were there any innovative or useful ideas to draw from the text as potential inspiration** for our projects?
 Was GIS used primarily for *heuristic* or *explorative* purposes, visualising sources or data in order to discover new questions and spot patterns to press the historical research forward?
 Was GIS employed using formal *analysis*, making use of quantitative methodologies, spatial statistics, or other algorithmic techniques (if so, list what specific ones were used in the handout) towards the end of making concrete spatial claims?
 Was GIS used primarily used for *illustrative* purposes, showing things referred to in the text, or showing in visual terms that which has been demonstrated by other means in the body of the text's argument?
 Note: many works do not fit well into any single category, but least make note whether there are any formal analytical GIS techniques at all used and what the added value of mapping or GIS is in the work.